bibleexchange/courses/book-of-revelation/008_chapter-19/001/rev-056-740_three-revelations-of-who-god-is-part4-lion.md

 ### Verse 13 Reputation, Purpose and Position of Christ

 #### His Reputation
-> ...And he was clothed with a vesture.
+> &hellip;And he was clothed with a vesture.

 His moral character or reputation is seen.
 He is not naked.
 He and all those in Heavenly places are clothed.
 Those who serve the devil are naked.
 (Mark 5:15 "legion"; Acts 19:16 "Sons of Sceva")

 He is clothed with a long inner garment (Rev. 1:13) and an outer garment ("vesture").

 #### His Purpose
-> ... dipped in blood:...
+> &hellip; dipped in blood:&hellip;

 The blood in this context is not His own, but are the bloodstains of His enemies.
 We see here the marks of a veteran mighty in battle.
 This is He who fought for Israel as He fought from Heaven against Egyptians, Canaanites, Philistines and many others.
 Remember what happened to Dagon?
 (1 Samuel 5:1-7)